Lecturer in Applied Linguistics and TESOL

 - ‘Preparing UK teachers to teach English as an international language: a microanalytic perspective’ presented collaboratively with Rachel Wicaksono, Robert Morris, and Huang Jing.
 Cutting Edges: identity in the classroom, Canterbury Christ Church University, 2008.

-- Meddegama, I.V. (in press) Cultural values and practices: the pillars of heritage language maintenance endeavours within an immigrant multilingual Malayali community in the UK.
+- Meddegama, I.V.
+(2019) Cultural values and practices: the pillars of heritage language maintenance endeavours within an immigrant multilingual Malayali community in the UK.
 International Journal of Bilingual Education and Bilingualism.